Candes-Saint-Martin

 Candes-Saint-Martin ([kɑ̃d sɛ̃ maʁtɛ̃]) is a commune in the Indre-et-Loire department, central France.
 It overlooks the confluence of the Vienne and Loire rivers from a steep hill on the left bank of the Loire, and marks the boundary between the modern departments of Indre-et-Loire to the east, and Maine-et-Loire to the west.
+It is a member of Les Plus Beaux Villages de France (The Most Beautiful Villages of France) Association.

 Name

 The name Candes is thought to derive from a Gallic word for confluence, and is found in several other similarly sited towns in the region; the termination Saint-Martin was formally added in 1949, although it had been in common usage for many years.

 Evidence of Gallo-Roman occupation was found in 19th century excavations, particularly in the grounds of the Bishop's Palace which crowns the hill.